Geonovum/OAPIF-PDOK-INSPIRE/Examples.md

 ***RQ 7:CRS ETRS89 and WGS84***
 Only coordinate reference system  [WGS84](https://epsg.io/4326) is implemented.
+OGC-API-Features Part 2 on coordinate systems has clearly not been implemented yet.

 ***RQ 8a:GML as input***
 In the case of the Dutch addresses the choice has finally been made, not to use the harmonized GML as input.
 Instead, the AS-Is-data was chosen, because in this harmonized GML file, the addresses don't contain the actual address, but links to sub elements via the components tag.
 As a result of this choice, the Inspire-ID is missing because that was no part of the AS-Is data.